Top 10 Barbell Shoulder Exercises For Growth

-The barbell allows you to lift heavier loads during the workout and promotes hypertrophy over time.
-It is excellent equipment for progressive overload1 Progression of volume load and muscular adaptation during resistance exercise – European Journal of Applied Physiology and muscle growth.
+The barbell allows you to lift heavier loads and promotes hypertrophy over time.
+It is excellent equipment for progressive overload as well.1 Progression of volume load and muscular adaptation during resistance exercise – European Journal of Applied Physiology

-Here’s a quick overview of the top 10 shoulder exercises you can do with a barbell.
+Here is a quick list of the best shoulder exercises you can do with barbells.

 1. Front Barbell Overhead Press